 I feel really cool, edgy and sophisticated.
 If I’d ever cross path with a woman dressed like this I really would find her captivating.
-It’s a simple make made complex with the alteration and the print.

 And pattern hacking is really fun to and give you full control of your look.
 Try it!